adamchainz/techblog/_posts/2014-08-16-time-to-move-on-from-cron.markdown

     Rscript('process_stats.R', _out=sh_file_logger)
 ```

-(The `sh_file_logger` is a special file-like-logger-wrapper, based on
+Here, the `sh_file_logger` is a special file-like-logger-wrapper, based on
 [this recipe] [12], that replaces `stdout` so the R script's output is directed
-through the python logging module.)
+through the python logging module, keeping all the logs in the same place.

 In conclusion, the data scientists are happy and so am I. Jobs are running and
 logged properly, and the syntax is straightforward so it's simple for any team
-member to add a new one.
+member to add a new one, without having to understand any more.

-Please, don't use cron.
-Find a sensible alternative.
+Next time you're looking at scheduling a few jobs on a single machine, don't
+automatically turn to cron.
+There are much more sensible alternatives out
+there!

 [1]: https://github.com/grahambell/crab